Network Structure and Naive Sequential Learning: Social Influence and Learning

-We will make the following connectedness assumption on $M$. \begin{assumption} [Connectedness Assumption] There is an integer $N$ and constant $C>0$ such that for all $i>N$, there exists $j<N$ with $b_{i,j}\ge C$. \end{assumption} Intuitively, this says that all sufficiently late agents indirectly observe some early agent.
-When all links have weight 0 or 1, this assumption holds if and only if there are only finitely many agents who have no neighbors.
-If such a network fails the connectedness assumption, then clearly the infinitely many agents without neighbors will prevent society from learning correctly. \begin{prop} Suppose the connectedness assumption holds and $\tilde{s}_{i}$ has finite variance.
-Society learns correctly in the long-run if and only if $\lim_{n\to\infty}\mathbb{I}(i\to n)=0$ for all i. \end{prop} Proposition \ref{prop:influence_correct_learning} says that beliefs always converge to the truth if and only if no agent has undue influence in the network.
+For Proposition \ref{prop:influence_correct_learning} only, we consider networks that satisfy the following connectedness condition. \begin{defn} Network $M$ satisfies the \emph{connectedness condition} if there is an integer $N$ and constant $C>0$ such that for all $i>N$, there exists $j<N$ with $b_{i,j}\ge C$. \end{defn} Intuitively, this says that all sufficiently late agents are indirectly influenced by some early agent.
+An unweighted network satisfies the connectedness condition if and only if there are only finitely many agents who have no neighbors.
+If such a network violates the connectedness condition, then clearly the infinitely many agents without neighbors will prevent society from learning completely.
+All weighted networks studied in Section \ref{sec:Applications} also satisfy the connectedness condition. \begin{prop} Consider any weighted network satisfying the connectedness condition.
+Society learns completely if and only if $\lim_{n\to\infty}\mathbb{I}(i\to n)=0$ for all i. \end{prop} Proposition \ref{prop:influence_correct_learning} says that beliefs always converge to the truth if and only if no agent has undue influence in the network.
 This is a recurring insight in research on social learning on networks, beginning with the ``royal family'' example and related results in \citet{bala1998learning}.
-As discussed above, our condition for learning correctly has a similar structure to the condition in \citet{golub2010naive}.
-The idea that a few influential agents can drive mislearning is also central to \citet*{acemoglu2010spread}.
-There, influence depends on whether agents are ``forceful'' and not only on their network position.
-The main contribution of Proposition \ref{prop:influence_correct_learning} is to identify the relevant measure of influence in a sequential learning setting with naive agents.
-In our sequential setting, unlike on large unordered networks like those in \citet{golub2010naive}, the ordering of agents creates an asymmetry that prevents society from learning correctly on most natural networks.
+Other examples where excessive influence hinders social learning in networks include \citet{golub2010naive}, \citet*{acemoglu2010spread}, and \citet*{mossel2015strategic}.
+The main contribution of Proposition \ref{prop:influence_correct_learning} is to identify the relevant measure of influence in our sequential-learning setting with naive agents.
+In our setting, unlike on large unordered networks as in \citet{golub2010naive}, the ordering of agents creates an asymmetry that prevents society from learning completely on most natural networks.
+Early movers influence many successors, an asymmetry unique to the sequential-learning setting.
+For instance, the results of \citet{golub2010naive} imply that when agents move simultaneously and every agent weights every other agent equally, society converges to complete learning as the size of the network grows.
+But as we show in Section \ref{subsec:Uniform-Weights}, society does not learn completely in the uniform weighted network where each agent is connected to every predecessor with the same weight.